fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 I have chosen [Bedrock-capistrano](https://github.com/roots/bedrock-capistrano) for deploys since Trellis is a bit more than I and Oderland can handle at the moment.
 Let's set it up using these steps taken from the README of [bedrock-capistrano](https://github.com/roots/bedrock-capistrano/blob/master/README.md):

-1. In the terminal on your local machine, go to the root directory of the project ("bedrocktest.local" in our example).
+1. In the terminal on your local machine, go to the root folder of the project ("bedrocktest.local" in our example).
 2. Run `gem install bundler` or, if that doesnt work, `sudo gem install bundler`.
 If that fails, make sure you have Ruby installed (which you very most likely have).
 3. Download [bedrock-capistrano](https://github.com/roots/bedrock-capistrano) and unzip it.
 4. Carry out step 1-2 under ["Installation/configuration" in the bedrock-capistrano README](https://github.com/roots/bedrock-capistrano/blob/master/README.md#installationconfiguration).
-5. Delete the bedrock-capistrano directory if it is in your project directory.
+5. Delete the bedrock-capistrano folder if it is in your project folder.
 There's no need for it anymore.
 6. In the root dir of your project on your local machine, run `bundle install`.
 7. Replace config/deploy.rb with [our modified deploy.rb](https://gist.github.com/folbert/ba377edfe0a22a768a2a).
 Search for "FEW" in that file if you want to see what we have changed/added.
 Make sure that you set correct values for every line starting with "set".
 Note that we are building assets locally and uploading them from our local machine to remote server.
 This is not part of the original Bedrock deploy process (in fact, there is no task handling uploading assets at all for Bedrock).
 We could of course add built assets to the GitHUb repo but that's not how the cool people do it.
 But...: *Cool feature in modified deploy.rb:* It gives you a way to run `bundle exec cap <stage> deploy:assetsonly` which will build Sages assets and upload them without pulling from GitHub or changing current.
 You should of course push to Git once you are done building, but this gives you a way to commit assets without having to push SASS/JS-src files to GitHub which wont be used anyways for assets.
 8. If we can not get composer to run globally on remote server, make sure that `SSHKit.config.command_map[:composer] = "~/bin/composer.phar"` has the correct value.
 If this value differs between servers, cut it from deploy.rb and add it to each file in config/deploy.